Are you thinking about taking a Disney cruise? If so, this guide is for you!

 In it, I’ll outline everything you need to know before booking your trip.
 I’ll also provide a timeline with tips on what to pack and what to do when you’re on the ship.

-I thoroughly enjoy the planning process of ANY vacation, but preparing for a Disney cruise is especially exciting.
+So, whether you’re a first-time cruiser or an experienced traveler, read on for all the info you need!
+I thoroughly enjoy the planning process of ANY vacation, but I find that preparing for a Disney cruise is especially exciting.

-Before you can prepare for a Disney cruise, you first need to book your Disney cruise vacation.
+Before you can prepare for a Disney cruise, you first need to complete the booking process for your Disney cruise vacation.
 You can find general information about the Disney Cruise Line ships, itineraries, and activities by visiting the official site.